Your rights and responsibilities at work

 They cover all areas of employment including your safety, pay, hours of work and more.
 With rights come responsibilities, for example at work you are responsible for your own and other people's safety and helping them feel welcome.

 - The Young Worker page of the RoSPA website offers advice on your first few days at work and work experience.

-- Bullying at work – if you think your employer or someone you work with is treating you unfairly, you may be being bullied.
+- Bullying UK – if you think your employer or someone you work with is treating you unfairly, you may be being bullied.

 - Equality – you have the right to be treated fairly and can't be discriminated against because of your age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation